 Homemade with a Shortcut

-Prepping this easy Breakfast Sandwich recipe is almost as effortless as reheating your sandwiches.
+Prepping these easy Freezer Breakfast Sandwiches is almost as effortless as reheating them!

 There are lots of ways to go about making a breakfast sandwich, of course.
 You can fry an individual egg and then layer it with cheese and ham, sausage, or bacon on a biscuit, English muffin, bagel, or toast.